Bongkoj Khongmalai: Public image

 In 2004, Bongkoj was at the center of a controversy when nude photos of her, taken on the set of Ai-Fak, appeared on the Thai Internet forum, Pantip.com.
 Police were able to track the uploader down and the man was arrested.
 Bongkoj asked that charges against the man be dropped after he issued a public apology, and she said she did so because the man hadn't smuggled the photos from the film set.
 A complaint was also filed against the film's production company for taking the photos.

 In May 2012, Bongkoj generated a wave of criticism when she mocked the death of Thai prisoner Ampon Tangnoppakul in her Facebook status updates, describing his death as karma; a 62-year-old grandfather, Ampon had been jailed for sending text messages critical of Queen Sirikit.
 After the negative fan reaction, Bongkoj deleted the posts and apologized, but her royalist comments reflect deep prejudice in Thailand in favor of views of the country's monarchy and the overpowering influence of the Thai military.

+Personal life

+Her mother, Thanapa "Lek" Chepnurak (passed away in 2017), was from Suphanburi, the same hometown as Yuenyong Opakul (Aed Carabao) of the Carabao band.
+They are cousins, which makes her a niece of Yuenyong.
+In addition, she is also related as a cousin to Artiwara Kongmalai (Toon Bodyslam) of the Bodyslam band.

+She married Boonchai Bencharongkul CEO of DTAC in 2013, with the husband being significantly older.
+The couple has one son together.